-The rest of the 1980s and beyond was dictated by strategic intent, core competencies, and market-focused organizations.
+The rest of the 1980s was dictated by strategic intent, core competencies, and market-focused organizations.
 Tom Peters’ “In Search of Excellence” championed this… although most of the businesses profiled in that book are no longer in business.

 Do Any of These Feel Like The Right Approach in a World of Globalization and Economic Turmoil?